NeuroTechX/ntx_slack_archive/eegdata.md

  >they both work on same input (covariance matrices), so it's fine as long as you estimated them with the same method

+5/5/2017 3:46 PM

+ **octonomy** :

+ >ive been working from the ideas for comparing multiple classifiers across multiple datasets by Bashashati.
+In that they segregate test based on Band Power (BP) features vs Morlet wavelet features.
+They say: The reason we compared the performance of different classifiers when a single feature extraction methodology was used was that the nature of feature spaces was different for each setting and the results could thus be misleading.
+For example, when we use the BP features, the feature space is of low dimensions compared to the settings where the Morlet feature is used.
+Therefore, classification methodologies could only be compared when they are applied on the same feature space.